silvermete0r/pastebin_app_nodejs/README.md

 - **Express Session:** Middleware for managing user sessions in Express.js.
 - **Shortid:** Library for generating unique IDs for pastes.
 - **Cron:** Library for scheduling tasks, used for auto-deletion of expired pastes.
+- **EJS:** EJS is a flexible and widely used template engine that is well-suited for building dynamic web applications and generating HTML content in Node.

 ## Setup